marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Show configuration image in order email and admin

 = 1.2.9 - 17/Mar/2021 =

 * FIX: Enabling groups in a choice re-renders the choices list in the admin